tomheaton/mcjty-website/docs/1.18/ep1.md

 ### Data Generation

 If we run our mod now you will see that the blocks and items are not correctly textured and that the blocks don't have a good name.
-To fix that we need to make models and a bunch of other jsons.
+To fix that we need to make models and a bunch of other JSON files.
 We will be using data generation to generate those as that's the most flexible way to do things.
-With only a small mod it may not seem very beneficial to do this but in the end it's a very nice technique and will help you avoid many errors caused by hand-written jsons.
+With only a small mod it may not seem very beneficial to do this but in the end it's a very nice technique and will help you avoid many errors caused by hand-written JSON files.

 First make a datagen package and create the following class in it: